afkarxyz/spddl/README.md

 To use spddl, simply run the Code Runner.bat file:

 1. Double-click on `Code Runner.bat`
-2. Follow the on-screen prompts to enter the Spotify URL and choose your download method
+2. Follow the on-screen prompts to enter the Spotify URL

 ## How it works